eadka/fridgechef/README.md

 python db_prep.py
 ```

-To check the content of the database, use pgcli (already installed with pipenv):
+To check the content of the database, use pgcli (already installed with pipenv).
+These steps are best done after running Streamlit or other options mentioned in the [Testing the app](#testing-the-app) section.

 ```bash
 pipenv run pgcli -h localhost -U your_username -d course_assistant -W